Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 Third, it prompts you to describe the vision in a narrative style.
 Whilst we tend to nudge people towards more visual approaches to vision setting, being clear on what this looks like upfront is a powerful way of aligning and inspiring people.

-5. Intercom’s PRD template
+6. Intercom’s PRD template

 Get Intercom’s PRD template here: [PDF]

-Intercom’s Product Requirements Document (PRD) template Intercom call their version of a PRD an “Intermission” or “Job Story”.
-These are at the very lightweight end of the spectrum, and contain specific guidance to keep the document under 1 page (advice which you’ll find on several of the other templates).
+These are at the very lightweight end of the spectrum of PRD examples.
+They enforce smart brevity by containing specific guidance to keep the document under 1 page.
+This is also advice which you’ll find on several of the other PRD templates we’ve shared.

 The notes that accompany this template are probably the most interesting bits, including: